CSCfi/csc-user-guide/docs/apps/grass.md

 ## License and citing

 Geographic Resources Analysis Support System (GRASS) is Copyright, 1999-2020 GRASS Development Team, and licensed under the terms of the GNU General Public License (GPL).
 This includes all software, documentation, and associated materials.
-[Full license can be found here](https://grass.osgeo.org/about/license/)
+[Full GRASS GIS license](https://grass.osgeo.org/about/license/)

 In your publications please acknowledge also oGIIR and CSC, for example “The authors wish to acknowledge for computational resources CSC – IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (oGIIR, urn:nbn:fi:research-infras-2016072513).”